HIPERFIT/hiperfit.github.com/_posts/2012-10-12-talk-by-robert-bernecky-on-apex.md

 computers.

 Bernecky holds a BA in philosophy from SUNY at Buffalo, and an MSc in Computer Science from the University of Toronto.
-He is a member of ACM and IEEE.